mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/testing/testing-guide-intro.md

 ## Why Unit Test?

-So at this point, you might be thinking, //"that's way too complicated, I don't have time to write unit tests on top of all the things I'm already doing"//.
+So at this point, you might be thinking, *"that's way too complicated, I don't have time to write unit tests on top of all the things I'm already doing"*.
 Fair enough.
 But, maybe you're already doing things that are close to unit testing without realizing it.
 Everyone tests all the time, in various ways.
 Even if you're just refreshing a URL in a browser to review the context of your changes, you're testing!

 First, ask yourself how much time you're already spending debugging your code.
 Are you inserting ''echo'', ''print_r'', and ''die'' statements into different parts of your program and watching the details dumping out to screen? **Yes, you know you are.** So how much time do you spend doing this?
 How much of your development cycle is dependent on dumping out the contents of variables to confirm your assumptions about what they contain?